reactjs/pl.react.dev/src/content/blog/2023/03/16/introducing-react-dev.md

 The next two chapters are more advanced, and will give you a deeper insight into the trickier parts:

 - **[Managing State](/learn/managing-state)** teaches how to organize your logic as your app grows in complexity.
-- **[Escape Hatches](/learn/escape-hatches)** teaches how you can "step outside" React, and when it makes most sense to do so.
+- **[Ukryte furtki](/learn/escape-hatches)** teaches how you can "step outside" React, and when it makes most sense to do so.

 Every chapter consists of several related pages.
-Most of these pages teach a specific skill or a technique—for example, [Writing Markup with JSX](/learn/writing-markup-with-jsx), [Updating Objects in State](/learn/updating-objects-in-state), or [Sharing State Between Components](/learn/sharing-state-between-components).
+Most of these pages teach a specific skill or a technique—for example, [Writing Markup with JSX](/learn/writing-markup-with-jsx), [Updating Objects in State](/learn/updating-objects-in-state), or [Współdzielenie stanu między komponentami](/learn/sharing-state-between-components).
 Some of the pages focus on explaining an idea—like [Render and Commit](/learn/render-and-commit), or [State as a Snapshot](/learn/state-as-a-snapshot).
 And there are a few, like [You Might Not Need an Effect](/learn/you-might-not-need-an-effect), that share our suggestions based on what we've learned over these years.

 You don't have to read these chapters as a sequence.
 Who has the time for this?!
 But you could.
 Pages in the Learn section only rely on concepts introduced by the earlier pages.
 If you want to read it like a book, go for it!